MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_slot_control_register.md

 A single bit that indicates that the attention button for the slot is enabled to generate events.

-#### - PowerFaultDetectEnable

-A single bit that indicates that power fault detection for the slot is enabled to generate events.

-#### - MRLSensorEnable

-A single bit that indicates that the manually operated retention latch (MRL) sensor for the slot is enabled to generate events.

-#### - PresenceDetectEnable

-A single bit that indicates that card presence detection for the slot is enabled to generate events.

-#### - CommandCompletedEnable

-A single bit that indicates that notification is enabled for the slot when an issued command is completed by the hot-plug controller.

-#### - HotPlugInterruptEnable

-A single bit that indicates that interrupts for the slot are enabled for hot-plug events.

 #### - AttentionIndicatorControl

 The state of the slot's attention indicator.
 Possible values are: